Illusive7Man/2048/README.md

 # 2048
-AI igrac za igricu 2048
+AI player of the game "2048"

 GameManager_3.py should be run without arguments in console, for it to run.
 It will automatically display bot's moves along with the computer moves (random 2s or 4s).